w3c/webappsec-permissions-policy/document-policy-explainer.md

 *sandbox propagates to auxiliary browsing contexts flag*, which controls whether the existing sandbox features should be inherited in popups opened from a sandboxed frame.
-This flag can continue to function as it currently does, and can be extended to cover the entire document policy.
+This flag can continue to function as it currently does, and can be extended to cover the entire required document policy.
 This flag itself, as a sandbox flag, can be controlled independently as well.

 ### More Details: Opting in to being embedded with a policy

-Each feature has an associated flag, ***requires-acknowledgement***, which is true for all of those features which would be unsafe to impose on nested content without that content's approval (and is true by default if not explicitly defined).
+Some (most?) features require acknowledgment when they are part of a required policy -- that is, a page cannot simply set the "`policy`" attribute on an iframe and impose the requirement on the page in the frame.
+The page being embedded must be serverd with its own `Document-Policy` header which acknowledges the requirement (specifying a policy which it at least as strict).

-(Alternately, we can define a central safelist of features which do not require acknowledgement; the decision comes down to whether that call is made by the feature policy spec or the specs which define the individual features)
+Other features, such as the pre-existing sandbox flags, don't require acknowledgment.
+They are considered safe to impose on embedded content (mostly by virtue of the fact that the `sandbox` attribute has existsed for years with no such requirment.)

-As a starting point for discussion, all existing sandbox flags would not require acknowledgement, and all other document policies would.
+As a starting point for discussion, all existing sandbox flags would not require acknowledgment, and all other document policies would.

 In documents generated from `data:` URLs, and in iframe srcdoc documents, where the parent document controls the content of the child explicitly, and there is no HTTP network transfer, the acknowledgment will simply be implied.

-There is also a ***required document policy*** associated with every browsing context.
+There is a ***required document policy*** associated with every browsing context.

 For an iframe, that required policy is the union<sup>[1](#fn1)</sup> of the parent's required document policy, the parent's `Require-Document-Policy` header, and the policy attribute of the containing iframe element.

-All features in the required policy which require acknowledgement will be advertised in a `Sec-Required-Document-Policy` request header.
+All features in the required policy which require acknowledgment will be advertised in a `Sec-Required-Document-Policy` request header.

 Example: